A Glossary of Dress Shoe Styles -- Names, Photos, and Descriptions

 I started writing this guide in an attempt to catch everything worth catching.
 I ended up running into more styles than I could really hope to capture...
 But hopefully, this is good enough.

-- Oxfords (See also Balmoral Boots).
+- Oxfords.
 Oxfords are shoes with closed lacing.
-"Balmoral" actually means there is a horizontal line around the shoe or boot.
+"Balmoral" actually refers to a horizontal line around the shoe or boot, it is technically unrelated to "oxford."
+See also: balmoral boots

 - Wholecut.
 A beautiful style that puts the quality of the leather on display.
 People disagree about how formal these are; some argue they're more formal than cap toe oxfords, since they're simpler, and others argue that they're more casual, because they show wear more.
 Note that, in black patent leather, these are one of three valid options for black tie appropriate footwear.